A moist vanilla and fruit cake, Apple and Blackberry Cake is even sweeter with a drizzle of sweet and boozy Vanilla Hard Sauce.

 Apple and blackberry.
 Before my trip a few years ago to Ireland with my mom and sister, I didn't realize just how beautiful these two fruits are together.
 Or how beloved blackberry and apple desserts are in Ireland.

 My sister had a dish of Apple Blackberry Crumble at a stop on the scenic Slea Head Drive in Dingle, and it was incredible.
 (She was nice enough to share!)
-That's when my fascination with this sweet fruit pairing began.
+That's when my fascination with this sweet fruit duo began.

-These fruits are a favorite pairing in Irish desserts
+Apples and blackberries—a favorite pairing in Irish desserts

 Darina Allen, founder of the famous Ballymaloe Cookery School in Shanagarry, Ireland researched ingredients and gathered recipes from across the country for her acclaimed book Irish Traditional Cooking.